-Beyond this, he has worked for the past 17 years as a full-time researcher and sought-after writer, speaker and contributing founder of the growing movement to recover marriage as a social resource in improving the well-being of children, women, men and communities.
+Beyond this, he has worked for the past 20 years as a full-time researcher and sought-after writer, speaker and contributing founder of the growing movement to recover marriage as a social resource in improving the well-being of children, women, men and communities.
 He greatly enjoys serving as the Director for Family Formation Studies at Focus on the Family in Colorado Springs, an international organization working to build thriving families around the globe.
 He is a also a research fellow at the Institute of Marriage and Family Canada in Ottawa.

 His others are Why Marriage Matters: Reasons to Believe in Marriage in Postmodern Society (1997) and My Crazy, Imperfect Christian Family (NavPress, 2004) and Marriage on Trial: The Case Against Same-Sex Marriage and Parenting (InterVarsity Press, 2004) which was featured on C-SPAN BookTV.

 He is also the co-author of the wide theatrically released and acclaimed film Irreplaceable.

 The Stanton family lives in the majestic shadow of Pikes Peak in Colorado Springs, CO.

 10/06 – Present: Director, Family Formation Studies, Strategic Development, Focus on the Family, Colorado Springs, Co

 12/05 – Present: Research Fellow, Institut du Mariage et de la Famille Canada, Ottawa Ontario